Clustering with missing data: which equivalent for Rubin's rules?: Simulations

 \subsubsection{Influence of $\Nbtab$}

-As underlined in Section \ref{sectioninst}, the instability given by second rule does not depend on the number of imputed data sets (if $\Nbtab\geq 2$).
-For this reason, $\Nbtab$ can only increase accuracy, i.e. the distance between the mean partition and its expectation.
+As underlined in Section \ref{sectioninst}, the instability given by the second rule does not depend (in expectation) on the number of imputed data sets (if $\Nbtab\geq 2$).
+As regard the partition accuracy, a large number of imputed data sets should bring the consensus partition closer to the partition obtained from full data.
 Figure \ref{figM_ari} reports the influence of $\Nbtab$ on the ARI for MI using JM-DP and NMF consensus.

 For all configurations, a large value of $\Nbtab$ tends to increase the ARI meaning a large number of imputed data sets tends to increase clustering accuracy.
 The increase is even more important as the proportion of missing values is large or as the number of individuals is small.